-Occupational education is a term which describes any form of education, training or retraining which is designed to prepare persons to enter or continue in gainful employment in any recognized occupation.
-In Texas, the primary responsibility for providing occupational education at the postsecondary level has been given to the community colleges.
-Hill College has accepted the responsibility for providing high quality occupational programs that are specifically tailored to meet the needs of people in the geographic area served by the college.
+In Texas, the primary responsibility for providing career and technical education at the postsecondary level has been given to the community colleges.
+Hill College has accepted the responsibility for providing high quality career and technical education programs that are specifically tailored to meet the needs of people in the geographic area served by the college.

-The occupational offerings at Hill College include technical programs in the field of business, industry, technology, and allied health.
+The career and technical education program offerings at Hill College include business, industry, technology, and allied health.
 In order to assure that these programs continue to provide relevant training, the college makes use of industry advisory committees.
 Each individual program has an operational advisory committee made up of persons from business and industry who advise college officials in matters such as curriculum and current business and industry expectations.

-ENROLLMENT IN OCCUPATIONAL PROGRAMS
+ENROLLMENT IN CAREER AND TECHNICAL PROGRAMS

-To enroll in an occupational program, the student must meet the requirements for entrance to Hill College.
+To enroll in a career and technical education program, the student must meet the requirements for entrance to Hill College.
 Refer to the descriptions of the individual programs on the following pages for any special requirements.

-CURRICULA IN OCCUPATIONAL PROGRAMS
+CURRICULA IN CAREER AND TECHNICAL EDUCATION PROGRAMS

-On the following pages, specific courses of study that are required in each of the occupational programs are outlined.
-The counselors, advisors, or occupational instructors will provide additional information about the programs of study and assist the student in selecting a course of study.
+On the following pages, specific courses of study that are required in each of the programs are outlined.
+The counselors, advisors, or program instructors will provide additional information about the programs of study and assist the student in selecting a course of study.